RiffleSystems/riffle-website/src/pages/essays/prelude.md

 Interestingly, because we’re using a controlled component, every keystroke the user types must round trip through the Riffle database before it is shown on the screen, which imposes tight constraints on database latency: ideally we want to finish updating the input and all its downstream dependencies within a few milliseconds.

-It may seem unusual to send user input through the database before showing it on the screen, but there’s a major advantage to this approach.
-If we can consistently achieve this performance budget and refresh our reactive queries *synchronously*, the application becomes much easier to reason about, because it always shows a single consistent state at any point in time.
+It's unusual to send user input through the database before showing it on the screen, but there’s a major advantage to this approach.
+If we can consistently achieve this performance budget and refresh our reactive queries *synchronously*, the application becomes easier to reason about, because it always shows a single consistent state at any point in time.
 For example, we don’t need to worry about handling the case where the input text has changed but the rest of the application hasn’t reacted yet.

-Because all the data is available on the local client without network latency in our architecture, the theoretical ceiling on performance is high.
-We can also tune the database so that it doesn’t need to persist to disk before confirming a write, which is a reasonable level of durability in this context.
-In our experience so far, SQLite can run many queries fast enough to make this approach work, although we still need to develop more asynchronous approaches for handling slow queries.
+In our experience so far, SQLite can run many queries fast enough to make this approach work, although we still plan to develop more asynchronous approaches for handling slower queries.

 ### Virtualized list rendering